adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 	1) Collect data from various sources and do  data-preprocessing
 	2) Use LSTM/time series analysis  to predict air pollution
 	3) Provide good visualisation of the results
-	4) Model the relationship/correlation between air pollution and epidermic spread.
+	4) Model the relationship/correlation between air pollutants
-	5) Use air pollution forecast to track epidermic cases in urban areas
-	6) Use the air pollution and epidermic tracking models to help in decision making for preventing disease spread
-	7) Implement simple Mobile apps that incorporates air polluton modelling and epidermic spread tracking.
+	5) Deal with Missing data

 ---------------------------------------------------------------------------------------------------------------------------
 Using this Repo
 ---------------------------------------------------------------------------------------------------------------------------